camunigeography/muscat-conversion/doc/transliteration.md

 ## Aims

 Transliteration is currently only applied to Russian records.
-Other languages have been deemed out-of-scope.
+Other languages have been deemed out-of-scope, though code has been written with a view to avoid hard-coding Russian.

 The aim is that all such records: